interleaved/naptime/src/naptime/layers/README.md

 The next layer up contains a parser for translating postgrest-style query parameters to a usable hiccup-style data structure.

+# 3 - graph

+The next layer up contains functions for turning the database into a graph and doing path-finding from one table to another.

-# 3 - honey
+# 4 - honey

 The next layer up contains functions for translating the parsed DSL into a honeysql map.

-# 4 - query
+# 5 - query

-Layer four ties the previous 3 layers together and produces a map of <action>-<entity> to function.
+Layer four ties the previous layers together and produces a map of <action>-<entity> to function.
 This layer will perform queries.

-# 5 - router

-Layer 5 produces routes which map to level 4.
-They are consumable by reitit.